-Description

-Enum

-String array that contains the possible enumeration values.

-Chipect that contains the descriptions for each of the enumerations as name-value pairs.

-Chipect that contains the long descriptions for each of the enumerations as name-value pairs.

-Chipect that contains the deprecation guidance for each of the enumerations as name-value pairs.

-Chipect that contains the deprecation guidance for each of the enumerations as name-value pairs.

-Chipect that contains the deprecation version information for each of the enumerations as name-value pairs.

-Chipect that contains the deprecation version information for each of the enumerations as name-value pairs.

-Chipect that contains the deprecation version information for each of the enumerations as name-value pairs.
+Term Description String array that contains the possible enumeration values. enum Object that contains the descriptions for each of the enumerations as name-value enumDescriptions pairs.
+Object that contains the long descriptions for each of the enumerations as nameenumLongDescriptions value pairs.
+Object that contains the deprecation guidance for each of the enumerations as enumDeprecated name-value pairs.
+Object that contains the deprecation version information for each of the enumVersionDeprecated enumerations as name-value pairs.
+Because all enumerations in Redfish are strings, the type term always has the type string value.